 By All Accounts . . .

-Susan shares her journey from death including the moment, while still comatose, she saw a light in the distance, and though NOT the “white light” so many speak of, still a glimmer of the possibility of help.
-During the coming years, she not only had to learn the most basic of physical tasks, she had to learn how to cope with her ride on a volatile, emotional roller-coaster that now seemed to be her new life.
+In her memoir “The Only Light I Saw Was in Galveston”, Susan shares her journey from death including the moment, while still comatose, she saw a light in the distance, and though NOT the “white light” many speak of, still a glimmer of the possibility of help and hope.
+During the coming years, Susan would need that light as she would not only have to relearn the most basic of physical tasks, but as she learned to cope with her new life, which now seemed to be a volatile and emotional roller-coaster.

 Susan Speaks Out . . .

-After a six-year struggle attempting to forget the past and find her place in the world, the native Texan returned to her home state.
+After a six-year struggle attempting to forget the events of her past and find her place in the world, the native Texan returned to her home state.